DDNStorage/gerrit-monitor/README.md

 - *monitor.log.filename*: Base filename (appended by Gerrit status name and timestamp); Default: 'snapshot-log'
 - *saveHistory*: Should previous records be archived?
 Default: true
 - *slack.webhookUrl*: Webhook from Slack (required if you want to send Slack messages)
+- *spotlight*
+   - *enabled*: Are notifications enabled?
+   - *flags*: Filter for when to send notifications
+      - *hashtag*: Filter for specific hashtag value.
+Set to `false` to ignore/disable
+   - *patches*: Array of patches to monitor
+   - *notifications*: How to send notifications
+      - *slack*: Send notifications as Slack messages
+         - *enabled*: Turn on Slack notifications?
+         - *webhookUrl*: Full URL of Slack for messages
+      - *file*: Save data to TSV file
+         - *enabled*: Turn on file notifications?
+         - *outputFilename*: Base filename.
+Note: do not include an extension.
+Two files will be created:
+            - `-full.tsv`: Data from every check
+            - `-filtered.tsv`: Only data with at least one non-zero patch count (either "Add", "Drop", or "Merge")